Knoxville College

 Historically black college in Knoxville, Tennessee, U.S.

 Knoxville College is an unaccredited private historically black college in Knoxville, Tennessee, United States.
 It was founded in 1875 by the United Presbyterian Church of North America.
 The college is a United Negro College Fund member school.

 A slow period of decline began in the 1970s and by 2015 the school had an enrollment of just 11 students.
 In May 2015, the college suspended classes until Fall 2016 term in hopes of reorganizing.
-On May 17, 2018, the Tennessee Higher Education Commission gave its approval for Knoxville College to once again reopen its doors and offer classes.
+On May 17, 2018, the Tennessee Higher Education Commission gave its approval for Knoxville College to reopen and offer classes.
 On July 1, 2018, Knoxville College website announced resumption of enrolling students for fall 2018 semester.
 In May 2022, three students graduated.

 History

-Establishment
+Origins and establishment

 Knoxville College is rooted in a mission school established in Knoxville in 1864 by R. J. Creswell of the United Presbyterian Church to educate the city's free Black and formerly enslaved people.
 This school initially met in the First Baptist Church building (which at the time was located on Gay Street) before moving to a permanent facility in East Knoxville in 1866.
-In spite of general apathy from the city's leaders and threats from poor whites, the school's enrollment gradually grew to over 100.
+Despite low support from city leadership and threats from poor whites, the school's enrollment gradually grew to over 100.
 In addition to black students, the school also had many white students until 1901, when Tennessee passed a law forcibly segregating all schools.